HaugrNet/eds/README.md

 ### Code Quality
-Code quality if very important, which means that the goal is 200% test coverage, which may sound ridiulous.
+Code quality if very important, which means that the goal is 200% test coverage, which may sound ridiculous.
 However, so that both test suites (Junit & FitNesse) will each cover as close to 100% as possible.
 Of course, external testing cannot and should not cover the same bases as the standard tests.